a-js-org/a-js/README.md

 Visit the [a.js web site](https://www.a-js.org/featuresindex.html) or read the [documentation here](documentation.md) to learn more.

-You can also directly check the [online examples](https://www.a-js.org/examplesindex.html)
+You can also directly check the [online examples](https://www.a-js.org/examplesindex.html) and download their code to experiment with them.